Snoozeds/dankrpg-web/src/pages/privacy.md

 ## Data we share or sell:
 <b>We will never sell any data collected through our website.</b> <br></br>
-We may share data with third parties in extreme circumstances, such as if we are legally required to do so, or if we believe it is necessary to protect our rights, or the rights of others. <br></br>
+We may, however, share data with third parties in extreme circumstances, such as if we are legally required to do so, or if we believe it is necessary to protect our rights or the rights of others. <br></br><br></br>

 ## Personally Identifiable Information: